[node:field_meeting_type] | November 2010

 The Department’s GED program provides opportunities for thousands of New Yorkers to earn a New York State High School Equivalency Diploma.
 More than ever, a high school diploma or the equivalent serves as the gateway to higher education, apprenticeship and post secondary training leading to employment and career opportunities.

-New York leads the nation in access to the GED test
+leads the nation in access to the GED test

 In 2008, New York State provided opportunities for the nation’s largest number of out-of-school youth and adults to earn a high school equivalency diploma by conducting over 58,000 GED test administrations.
 In 2009, New York administered 55,589 tests, just slightly behind California.
 New York also has the greatest number of testing centers to provide access for our diverse student population.
 New York State Education Department supports these unfettered opportunities by being one of only two states to not charge a test taking fee or to require readiness prerequisites.
 However, these enhanced opportunities have contributed to NYS having one of the lowest GED pass rates in the nation.

 New York GED test takers fall into three categories: